puppetlabs/puppet-docs/source/pe/3.2/razor_using.markdown

 Include Repos
 -------------

-A repo contains all of the objects you use with Razor, and is identified by a unique name, such as 'centos-6.4'.
-The repo contains the actual bits that are used when installing a node.
-The instructions for an installation are contained in *tasks*.
-Razor comes with some predefined tasks that can be found in the tasks/ directory in the razor-server repo, and can all be used by simply mentioning their name in a policy.
-You can also [write your own tasks](./razor_tasks.html).
+A repo contains all of the bits you use with Razor, the actual bits used when installing a node, and is identified by a unique name, such as 'centos-6.4'.
+The instructions for an installation are contained in *tasks*, which are described below.

 To load a repo onto the server, run the following command.
-It can take several minutes  because the server has to download the ISO and unpack the contents.
+It can take five or so minutes plus however long it takes to download the ISO and unpack the contents.
+Currently, the best way to find out the status is to check the log file.

 	razor create-repo --name=<repo name> --iso-url <URL>

 For example:

-	razor create-repo --name=centos-6.4 --iso-url http://some.where/centos.iso
+	razor create-repo --name=centos-6.4 --iso-url http://mirrors.usc.edu/pub/linux/distributions/centos/6.4/isos/x86_64/

-Include Brokers
+Include Broker
 -------------

 Brokers are responsible for handing a node off to a config management system, such as Puppet Enterprise.
 Brokers consist of two parts: a *broker type* and information that is specific for the broker type.